How to photograph sunglasses and glasses for online stores?

-Unwrap your items and organize them by category, by model / design, and by type (e.g. prescription eyewear vs. sunglasses).
+Unwrap your items and organize them by category, by model / design, and by type (e.g. glasses vs. sunglasses).
 Select relevant names for each category.
-In the case of prescription eyewear, the main issue is handling different materials and different types of glass and frames.
+In the case of prescription glasses, the main issue is handling different materials and different types of glass and frames.
 Good preparation helps you achieve optimum efficiency when shooting a large number of items.
 For instance, you can start by photographing the simpler models, then finish with the more unique designs that may require different settings.
 Don’t forget to remove any dust, fingerprints and smudges on the eyewear before you start shooting.

 Lighting and digital device settings are essential and should complement one another.
 To make items stand out, the white background should be as neutral and as luminous as possible without washing out the color or texture of the item.
 The quality of the final results depends on finding the right balance between these factors.
 Don’t be afraid to play around with the three main parameters on your digital camera: aperture, speed and ISO.
 You can then experiment with lights aimed in different directions until you obtain the desired exposure and mirror effects.
 You can also try using light reflectors for more precise results.